0xordinaryday/blog/strays/_posts/2020-07-04-voicemail.md

 Don't leave me a voicemail.

 #### Okay, but why?
 Someone recently left me a voicemail but I'd never actually set up the service on my phone.
-So I dutifully called 101 and the helpful robot *insisted* i had to set a PIN before I could do anything else.
+So I dutifully called 101 and the helpful robot *insisted* I had to set a PIN before I could do anything else.
 Not just any PIN mind you, it had to be **at least** 6 digits, and complex (no repeating patterns or consecutive digits).
 6 digits eh?
 Because someone is going to look at my phone and say - you know what?
 I'm prepared to brute force 10000 attempts to get into this guy's voicemail, but I draw the line at 1000000.
 Sure, sounds plausible *(rolls eyes)*.

 #### Rant: on